nixworks/public/news/2016/04/22/README.md

 ## [2016-04-22](/news/2016/04/22/index.md)

 ### [The U.K. Foreign Office and the U.S. State Department issue travel advisories regarding the Philippine island of Mindanao and the Sulu Archipelago after a recent kidnapping near Davao City. ](/news/2016/04/22/the-u-k-foreign-office-and-the-u-s-state-department-issue-travel-advisories-regarding-the-philippine-island-of-mindanao-and-the-sulu-archi.md)
 THE forthcoming May 9 national and local elections have prompted the Foreign and Commonwealth Office (FCO) of the United Kingdom (UK) to issue a travel advisory to its nationals visiting the Philippines.
-In its updated Foreign Travel Advisory (Philippines), the FCO reminded British nationals that the national elections in the country is already set to take place on May 9. &quot;You should avoid large crowds and demonstrations and follow the advice of the local authorities,&quot; said the FCO.
+In its updated Foreign Travel Advisory (Philippines), the FCO reminded British nationals that th...

 ### [The Syrian Observatory for Human Rights reports that airstrikes have killed at least seven people in Aleppo. ](/news/2016/04/22/the-syrian-observatory-for-human-rights-reports-that-airstrikes-have-killed-at-least-seven-people-in-aleppo.md)
 _Context: Aleppo, Syrian Civil War, Syrian Observatory for Human Rights_